 8. Say "thank you" more often.

+Don't roll your eyes!
+When your relationship feels like it's falling apart, it's easy to forget all the good things your partner brings to your life in spite of the ongoing tensions.
 One simple, ongoing way to make sure you're focusing on the good is to simply make a point of expressing gratitude to your partner each day.

 Keep these tips in mind as you move forward working with your partner.
 With dedication, understanding, care, and generosity, you can make it through this turbulent season with time.
 Remember: On the other side of this winter is spring.